-Blocked vision, inattentional blindness, saccadic masking, motorcyclist speeding, motion camouflage and size-arrival effect all come together at intersections (including informal intersections, such as driveways) to create a perfect storm that can result in a tragic crash.
+Blocked vision, inattentional blindness, saccadic masking, motorcyclist speeding, motion camouflage, size-arrival effect and short-term memory failure all come together at intersections (including informal intersections, such as driveways) to create a perfect storm that can result in a tragic crash.
 Riders and drivers need to understand these phenomena.
 Both can take action to lessen the chances of such a disastrous result.

-- For the rider, Hi-Viz gear, auxiliary lights, slowing down and making informed choices about positioning are the main measures to take. - For drivers, looking to specific distances, rocking (side to side or back and forth) while looking, thinking about vulnerable road users by asking yourself if a pedestrian, bicyclist or motorcyclist is approaching, and assuming a motorcyclist will arrive quicker than you expect are actions to take to reduce the chance of a crash.
+- For the rider, Hi-Viz gear, auxiliary lights, slowing down and making informed choices about positioning are the main measures to take.
+Riders have the responsibility to ride in a position to be seen and need to be aware of situations that might be complicated for drivers and be prepared to take evasive action.
+When approaching a driver preparing make a left turn motorcyclists should consider moving toward the right portion of their lane. - For drivers, looking to specific distances, rocking (side to side or back and forth) while looking, thinking about vulnerable road users by asking themselves if a pedestrian, bicyclist or motorcyclist is approaching, verbally or sub-vocally noting what has been seen and assuming a motorcyclist will arrive quicker than they expect are actions drivers can take to reduce the chance of a crash.